 Let Your Student Take The Lead In Their Educational Experience.

-The Dean of Students Office view parents and families, as collaborative partners in the student experience.
+The Office of Student and Community Life view parents and families, as collaborative partners in the student experience.
 In this partnership, our role is to provide you with knowledge that will help you guide your student.
 This includes familiarizing you with campus resources and opportunities, as well as with our campus policies and practices.

 Our office promotes an inclusive community built on respect, care, and integrity, one that encourages students to take ownership of their experience.
 We challenge your students to be reflective and to practice self-advocacy.
 As they navigate their way through Trinity, we do our best to provide them with a healthy balance of guidance and support.
 By combining our efforts, we can help nurture your student’s intellectual and emotional growth.
 Like you, our goal is to help your student remain on the path to graduation.